All-in-one Guide to Travel Insurance For Your Vietnam Trip

 Insurance Plan

-This is the most popular type of all travel insurance.
-Vacation plan includes trip cancellation or interruption, medical emergencies, loss or delays of luggage, and some over coverage depending on the insurance providers.
+This is the most common travel insurance type.
+A vacation plan typically covers trip cancellation or interruption, medical emergencies, luggage loss or delays, and additional coverage depending on the provider.

 Photo: baohiempvi.com